Weights in a Benson-Solomon block: K ulshammer-Puig classes

 We now turn to the case $l=0$.
-By inspection of Table~\ref{t:1}, either it was shown in the previous case that $H^2(\Out_\D(P), k^\times) = 0$, or else the subgroup $P$ is listed in (i)-(iii) of the lemma.
-We go through these three cases turn.
+By inspection of Table~\ref{t:1}, either it was shown in the previous case that $H^2(\Out_\D(P), k^\times) = 0$, or else the subgroup $P$ is listed in (b)(i)-(b)(iii) of the lemma.
+We go through these three cases in turn, and we set $G = \Out_\D(P)$ again for short.